paulkerschen/calcentral/README.md

 1. If you're not able to connect to Google or Canvas, export the data in the oauth2 from your development db and import them into the same table in your production db.

-1. After testing, remember to remove the static assets, or run another build before the next task.

-### Start the server with TorqueBox

-In production we use [TorqueBox](http://torquebox.org/) as this provides us with messaging, scheduling, caching, and daemons.

-1. Deploy into TorqueBox (only needs to happen once in a while):

-    ```bash
-    bundle exec torquebox deploy .
-    ```

-1. Start the server:

-    ```bash
-    bundle exec torquebox run -p=3000
-    ```

 ### Test connection

 Make sure you are on the Berkeley network or connected through [preconfigured VPN](https://kb.berkeley.edu/page.php?id=23065) for the Oracle connection.